kisswiki/kisswiki/src/mindmap/jwt.md

 - JSON Web Token
 - mean for safety passing claims
+  - in space contrained environments
   - claims are definitions or assertions about party or object
   - jwt standarizes claims
     - identity of a party
-    - sub for subproject
+    - sub for subject
-- token can be signed and encrypted
+- token can be signed (integrity protection) and encrypted
-- uses
+- uses of jwt
   - authentication
   - authorization
   - federated identity